 On Tuesday, Mets MLB.com beat writer Anthony DiComo tweeted that the Mets would be moving on from hosting one of its affiliates in Columbia as apart of an MLB-wide effort to move affiliates closer to their major league homes.

-While the organization had an idea this was coming, John Katz, president of the Fireflies, and his team didn’t quite expect to hear the bad news on social media.
+While the organization had an idea this was coming, Fireflies President John Katz and his team didn’t quite expect to hear the bad news on social media.

 “Yeah, just a little bit disappointed.
 Only in that we’ve been affiliated with the Mets since 2007 between Savannah and Columbia.
 But again, you also have to take it in the context that the new president of the Mets has been on the job for four or five days.
 And this was his first press conference with the new owner of the Mets,” Katz said.